-Traditional RAN platforms have been based on proprietary hardware and rely on long life-cycles in development, deployment, and operation.
+Traditional RAN platforms have been based on proprietary hardware and rely on long life cycles in development, deployment, and operation.
 With each generation of radio interface change, these radios are typically replaced with the newer versions at a significant investment and inconvenience to the CSPs.
-This also creates the vendor lock-in and the inability to keep pace with technology and demographic transitions.
+This also creates vendor lock-in and the inability to keep pace with technology and demographic transitions.

 Mavenir’s approach is radically different from traditional proprietary approaches.
-With a comprehensive portfolio of fully virtualized VNFs, cloud-native virtualization of the baseband processing is extended to the edge of the network.
+With a comprehensive portfolio of Open RAN, fully virtualized VNFs, cloud-native virtualization of the baseband processing is extended to the edge of the network.

 Mavenir is Committed to the Indian Market with its Continued Investments